 Obtaining an order of protection can be a confusing process.

 Additionally, Loyola's Campus Safety can assist you with obtaining an order of protection.
-Advocacy services also has contacts within the court system who can provide you with free legal assistance in these matters.
+Advocacy services also has contacts within the court system who can provide you with free legal assistance.

-If you have an order of protection, protecting you from someone else, please inform Campus Safety so that they have it on record.
-This will help us in case there is an issue with the offender.
-To do so, please email email@example.com or stop into the Campus Safety office.
+If you have an order of protection, protecting you from someone else, you may want to inform Campus Safety so that they have it on record.
+To do so, please email firstname.lastname@example.org or stop into the Campus Safety office.